TV Tropes Needs Your Help

 - Harry Potter has quite a few characters among the Death Eaters who learn the hard way that they're not quite as evil and twisted as Voldemort wants them to be, such as Draco Malfoy and, more sympathetically, Regulus Black.

 - Admiral Sam Trang of the Kollin brothers Unincorporated series at least at first.
 He starts with very strict ideas of military conduct and honor.
-Unfortunately that military code includes I Gave My Word and My Country, Right or Wrong and because the President of the UHF is a Complete Monster he finds himself Jumping Off the Slippery Slope despite his best intentions.
+Unfortunately that military code includes I Gave My Word and My Country, Right or Wrong and because the President of the UHF is a murderous scumbag, he finds himself Jumping Off the Slippery Slope despite his best intentions.
 Then his wife is killed during the Avatar War and he briefly goes completely to the Dark Side before then having a Heel-Face Turn.

 - In the Star Wars Expanded Universe Boba Fett fits this trope nicely.
 He is the Consummate Professional, and while he will work for anyone who can afford his prices, he does have a code of honour and a sense of justice.
 His justice is just much more direct and no-nonsense.
 The "evil" in him comes from the fact that he believes order, no matter how it is achieved, is preferable to chaos; so he'll work for a genocidal xenophobic totalitarian faction like the Galactic Empire because he genuinely believes it's better than the alternative of chaos across the galaxy without a unifying power.
 But he has standards and acts on them frequently, refusing jobs that do not meet his exacting standard of justice or outright refusing to do things that he considers wrong, like sniping the clone of Starkiller when he was distracted kissing Juno Eclipse.